 Self-Service keyword(s): VPN

 Change your password before leaving campus for an extended period of time.
 If your password were to expire while off campus or if you decide to change your password while away from campus, it requires more steps to make sure that all passwords are synchronized.
-If you change your password while away from campus and you use a laptop, you will need to use your old password to log into the laptop and your new password to access your email, Blackboard, etc. It is preferred to change it while connected to the Baylor network.
+If you change your password while away from campus and you use a laptop, you will need to use your old password to log into the laptop and your new password to access your email, Canvas, etc. It is preferred to change it while connected to the Baylor network.
 See the BearID Password page for more information.